 Cyberpanel provides several functions to manage DNS, such as creating nameservers and adding DNS zones.

-This basically means that after you register a domain, you can change it”s nameservers to Cyberpanel and than use that to manage your DNS settings.
+This basically means that after you register a domain, you can change its nameservers to Cyberpanel and then use that to manage your DNS settings.